Photo by David Menidre

 Halloween is Klekolo World Coffee’s favorite holiday!
-I mean we serve Witches Brews and warlocks all year long keeping the spirit alive.
-Klekolo is often described as Goddess or Witch centric and well we are.
-Concocting drinks has always been a potions class.
+I mean, we serve Witches Brews and warlocks all year long, keeping the spirit alive.
+Klekolo is Goddess or Witch-centric, and we are concocting drinks, wich has always been a potions class.

 “When Witches go riding and black cats are seen, The Moon laughs and whispers tis near Halloween.”

 Klekolo has several events left this month including :

 – Middletown CT Rec does this Event yearly.